Tom Clancy's Splinter Cell: Future

 At E3 2017 regarding Splinter Cell, Ubisoft CEO Yves Guillemot stated: "I can't say much about that.
 But, for sure, all the Clancy games are taken care of.
-It's just we have quite a lot on our plate at the moment...[A]ll the Clancy games are really coming along, so we are not forgetting Splinter Cell."
+It's just we have quite a lot on our plate at the moment...All the Clancy games are really coming along, so we are not forgetting Splinter Cell."
 Later in an Ask Me Anything Reddit post, he stated: "We don't have anything specific to share at the moment but teams are working on different things, so stay tuned for more."

-In May 2019, Julian Gerighty, Ubisoft Creative Director, announced on their social media page that a game is currently in development.
+In May 2019, Julian Gerighty, Ubisoft Creative Director, announced on his social media page that a game is currently in development.
 In his statement, he said he had been working on the game with Ubisoft Montreal creative director, Roman Campos-Oriola, and executive producer Dan Hay.
 However, Ubisoft later disputed this.

-On September 16, 2020, it was announced at Facebook Connect that a virtual reality version of the series is coming exclusively to the Oculus VR platform, along with an Assassin's Creed game.
-They are set to be developed by Red Storm Entertainment.
+On 16 September 2020, it was announced at Facebook Connect that a virtual reality version of the series is coming exclusively to the Oculus VR platform.
+It was set to be developed by Red Storm Entertainment.
 On July 21, 2022, the VR Splinter Cell game was cancelled.

-In December 2021, Ubisoft revealed that they are working on a remake of the first game.
+In December 2021, Ubisoft revealed that they are developing a remake of the first game.
 In October 2022, David Grivel, the director of the game, left Ubisoft.

 Novels

 Tom Clancy's Splinter Cell (2004)

-Splinter Cell is the first installment of a series of novels based on the successful video game series.
+Splinter Cell is the first installment of a series of novels based on the video game series.
 It was written by Raymond Benson under the pseudonym David Michaels.
 The plot follows Sam Fisher as he investigates a terrorist group called "The Shadows" and a related arms-dealing organization named "The Shop".
 Members of "The Shop" use inside information to attempt to kill "Third Echelon" members, including Fisher.
 Shortly after its publication in December 2004, it spent 3 weeks on the New York Times list of bestsellers.
 It also made it to the list of Wall Street Journal mass-market paperback bestsellers.

 Tom Clancy's Splinter Cell: Operation Barracuda (2005)

-In Operation Barracuda, which was released on November 1, 2005, and which also made the New York Times bestseller list, Raymond Benson (again as David Michaels) continues the story of the first Splinter Cell novel.
+In Operation Barracuda, which was released on November 1, 2005, Raymond Benson (again as David Michaels) continues the story of the first Splinter Cell novel.
+The book was also featured on the New York Times bestseller list.